Overview

 Notes

-• The shared file must be on a file system visible to both host and guest. tmpfs (/dev/shm) on Linux is a good choice for low-latency sharing.
+- The shared file must be on a file system visible to both host and guest. tmpfs (

-• If the file is temporarily unavailable or empty, Joular Core in the guest treats power as 0 for that sample and continues.
+joularcoreformat, keep the producer in append mode so the header remains available.
+For overwrite-style sharing, write a single numeric watts value and set the format towatts. - If the file is temporarily unavailable or empty, Joular Core in the guest treats power as 0 for that sample and continues.

-• The VM_CPU_POWER_FILE and VM_GPU_POWER_FILE paths are interpreted inside the guest.
+VM_CPU_POWER_FILEandVM_GPU_POWER_FILEpaths are interpreted inside the guest.
 They do not need to match the host path.

 How Joular Core Works